-Hereditary slaves, sounds a thing of distant past, right?
-Well, some of the children in Mauritania are born slaves from their mother’s womb.
+Hereditary slaves, sound like a thing of the distant past, right?
+Well, some of the children in Mauritania are born slaves in their mother’s wombs.
 Slavery has never left our society, it still does exist in society as ‘Modern Slavery’.

 What is modern slavery?

-- 40 million people are in shackles of poverty.
+- 40 million people are in the shackles of poverty.

 - One-fourth of these are children

 The above data reveals a truth that cannot be seen very easily, because it flies on the wall, off records.
 Slaves are everywhere, and most of the time they are quite hard to recognize.
 They look to us like a normal labourer working on farms or workers in the factory, but some of them might be facing violence every next day.

 They might be living in an acute shortage of food; some of them would be living a scalable life defined by the owner.
 Their passports might have been taken away from them and are living in fear of deportation.
 The list goes on and on.
 Modern slavery exists in a number of forms today.

 Slavery in the modern day has taken many forms:

 - Human Trafficking: most the trafficked humans are trafficked to be used as slaves in big farms and factories under rich owners.